Holo-Host/web-sdk/README.md

 ```

 ### `.ready() -> Promise<null>`
-Wait for the app to be ready.
+Waits for the app to be ready.
 Asynchronous short-hand for available event.
 ```javascript
 .on('available', () => { fulfill() });